-When the original iMac was released, Steve Jobs wanted it to be Apple’s first computer for the everyperson.
+When Apple released the original iMac, Steve Jobs wanted it to be Apple’s first computer for the every-person.
 He wanted it to have a practical, yet playful unibody design, but strictly no floppy disc drive or CD tray.
-Unfortunately, it would take years to get the iMac as perfect as Jobs wanted it, but it’s arguably pretty close now.
+Unfortunately it took years to get the iMac as perfect as Jobs wanted it, but it’s very close now.

-The iMac isn’t cheap, however it is affordable for what it is.
-It doesn’t have an unseemly CD drive and even the older hard drive is being phased out.
-The Apple iMac today is Steve Jobs’ vision incarnate.
-It comes with a mouse and keyboard that don’t need wires to function, and they’re seamlessly able to connect to the iMac, which itself serves as the chassis, display and guts of the system.
-It’s an all-in-one computer at its bare essence, which alone is worth talking about.
+And, while the iMac isn’t cheap, it’s one of the best Macs when it comes to value.
+It doesn’t have an unattractive and unnecessary CD drive and even mechanical hard drives are being phased out.
+The iMac 2017 is Steve Job’s vision incarnate.
+It comes packed with a mouse and keyboard that don’t need wires to work, and they seamlessly connect to the iMac 2017, which itself serves as the case, display and guts of the system.
+It’s the pure essence of the all-in-one computer, which makes the iMac 2017 worth consideration on its own.

 Here is the 21.5-inch Apple iMac configuration sent to TechRadar for review: